No ratings yet

 Recipe FAQs

-Are cinnamon rolls better in the air fryer?
+How long do you cook cinnamon rolls in an air fryer?

 Are cinnamon buns and cinnamon rolls the same thing?